cncf/kubernetes-community-days/planning/content-management.md

 * Provide constructive post-event feedback with concrete advice

 ## Laying out your agenda
-* Use this helpful [dynanic agenda builder](https://docs.google.com/spreadsheets/d/1y_QZdKGMja1YZnpkPSNxQQHBmK1TBN_NUW9kStdrTQk/edit?usp=sharing) Katie mentions in the above video.
+* Use this helpful [dynamic agenda builder](https://docs.google.com/spreadsheets/d/1y_QZdKGMja1YZnpkPSNxQQHBmK1TBN_NUW9kStdrTQk/edit?usp=sharing) Katie mentions in the above video.
 This assists in creating the agenda for your event
 * Do your best to have at least 10 minutes in between each session.
 This is not only helpful for speaker transitions, but for attendees to walk from session to session
 * Please ensure that your keynote lineup is not more than 50% sponsored talks